Corporate governance

 Compliance system

-Suzuki has established the Corporate Governance Committee directly reporting to the Board of Directors.
+Suzuki has established the Corporate Governance Committee, which directly reports to the Board of Directors.
 The Committee examines matters to ensure compliance and risk management, as well as to promote measures and policies to address cross-organizational issues in cooperation with related departments.
 The Committee also verifies the results of the effectiveness evaluation of internal controls over financial reporting in accordance with Article 24-4-4, Paragraph 1 of the Financial Instruments and Exchange Act.

 The Committee engages in enhancement of compliance awareness by employees and urges caution for individual legal compliance throughout the Company.
 Furthermore, if compliance issues arise, the Committee deliberates each issue, formulates required measures, and reports the details to Directors and Audit & Supervisory Board Members as appropriate.

-With the aim of preventing and promptly addressing noncompliance matters, Suzuki has established whistleblowing hotlines (Suzuki Group Risk Management Hotline; two internal hotlines and one external hotline (law firm)) based on a whistleblowing system.
-The hotlines accept reports from all Suzuki Group executives and employees (including temporary employees, fixed-term contract employees, and retired employees), whether in Japan or overseas, and from external parties such as business partners.
+With the aim of preventing and promptly addressing noncompliance matters, Suzuki has established whistleblowing hotlines (Suzuki Group Risk Management Hotline; two internal hotlines and one external hotline (law firm)) based on a whistle blowing system.
+The hotlines accept reports from all Suzuki Group executives and employees (including temporary employees, fixed-term contract employees, and retired employees), regardless of whether in Japan or overseas, and from external parties such as business partners and contractors.
 Rules for whistleblower protection have been established at whistleblowing hotlines, covering matters such as protecting the anonymity of whistleblowers and maintaining the confidentiality of report content, thereby establishing a system that allows whistleblowers to report on breach of laws and regulations or their possibility without facing any disadvantageous treatment.

 Suzuki has also conducted a survey on awareness and use of the whistleblowing system and conducts initiatives to ensure employees’ opinions lead to improvements.

-The number of whistleblowing cases in the past five years (FY2018–FY2022) is as follows:
+The number of whistleblowing cases in the past five years (FY2019–FY2023) is as follows:

 * Total of compliance-related cases only